CodeYourFuture/syllabus-archive/lesson0.md

 During our classes, Students and Mentors will share their code with the rest of the class using a tool called [Airtame](https://airtame.com/) to present their laptop screen wirelessly to the projector.
-The instructions below were tested on Ubuntu.
-Installion may differ on OSX.
+The instructions below were tested on Ubuntu only.
+Installation will differ on Mac OSX.
 To install Airtame:

-* Download the version for your Operating System (OS) [here](https://airtame.com/download/).
+* Download the Airtame version for Ubuntu [here](https://airtame.com/download/).
 * In the Terminal, navigate to the directory you downloaded the file.
 For example, if you downloaded Airtame to your `Downloads` directory:
   `$ cd ~/Downloads`